Daniel Martin

 (with Andrew Caplin and Philip Marx)

-Topics: Attention and Perception.
-Methods: Experiments, Revealed Preference.
+Topics: Humans and AI, Attention and Perception.

 Previous working paper: NBER Working Paper 30600